 In the fast-paced digital age, where every click, scroll, like and share counts, making a positive first impression is more important than ever.

-91% of consumers are more easily drawn in by visuals than words, with colour specifically playing a fascinating role in how customers engage with information, as proved by these fascinating stats uncovered by print and digital document specialist Xerox:
+91% of consumers are more easily drawn in by visuals than words, with colour theory specifically playing a fascinating role in how customers engage with information, as proved by these fascinating stats uncovered by print and digital document specialist Xerox:

 🌈 Colour is up to 80% more motivating than black-and-white